Medicare or Medicaid and Social Security Disability Benefits

 Part C allows private insurers to provide Medicare.
 Some people chose to purchase Medicare benefits through a Part C Plan.
 Through the private healthcare marketplace, there are a wide variety of plans available each with different premiums, deductibles and coverage.

 Part D: Prescription Drug Coverage

-Cost: Part D premiums vary greatly, but are generally under $100 per month.
+Cost: Part D premiums vary greatly, but are generally under $100 per month and their deductibles vary.
 Premiums are on the higher end for those with high incomes.
-No Medicare drug plan may have a deductible in excess of $360.

 Benefits: Each Part D plan is different, but they all offer significant help paying for medications.
 In general, generic drugs will be much cheaper than brand-name drugs.